apsknight/lifebot/README.md

 Endpoint: https://fathomless-ridge-45332.herokuapp.com/text=<STATEMENT_HERE>

 ## Chat Bot
-Chat Bot is designed using Telegram Bot Wrapper
+Chat Bot is designed using Telegram Bot Wrapper.
+It get data from Flask server and communicate with user accordingly.
+Currently supports 4 languages namely, English, Hindi, Marathi, Bangla but can be extended to all 24 Indian languages supported by Google Translate API.

+## Frontend Prototype
+Created using Codeigniter, a UI prototype for a native app for the Bot.

 ## Credits
 - Google Search for finding medical conditions and nearest doctor from location.
+- Google Translate for translating messages from English to Other languages and vice versa.
 - APIMedic API for finding disease based on Symptoms
 - `node-nlp` library for Natural Language Processing
-- Telegram Python Wrapper for creating chat bot for Telegram
+- `python-telegram-bot` Wrapper for creating chat bot for Telegram.
+- Codeignitor for designing UI Prototype of Native app for the Bot.

 ## LICENSE
 - GPLv3